zyphlar/influxdb.org/source/blog/2014-12-08-clustering_tags_and_enhancements_in_0_9_0.md

 In the most simple highly available cluster, you'd have three servers all acting as both brokers and data nodes.
 In that setup if you had a replication factor of 3, you'd be able to sustain a single server failure and have things stay up for both reads and writes.

 In a larger setup you'd have 3-7 dedicated brokers and have the remainder be data nodes.
 The number of brokers you have is influenced by the number of failures you want to be able to sustain among the brokers.
-In a setup with 3, you can have 1 broker failure before your cluster is unavailable for writes.
+In a setup with 3, you can have 1 broker failure and your cluster will still be available for writes.
 With 5 brokers you can have 2 broker failures and with 7 you can have 3 failures.

 The number of data node failures you can have is dependent on the replication factor you set.